rcarriga/vim-ultest/README.md

 # Ultest

-**Currently in beta**

-This plugin is in very early stages of development so there will likely be bugs!
+This plugin is in the early stages of development so there will likely be bugs!
-If you experience any issues please open an issue with as much detail as possible i.e. error messages, file type, test runner and minimal example.
+If you experience any problems please open an issue with as much detail as possible i.e. error messages, file type, test runner and minimal example.
 Only NeoVim is supported right as that is what I use myself.
 There are no features absent from Vim that are required, so I plan to add Vim support at some stage.